My Story

 • understand why “best” self does not mean perfect self - best is being you

-• develop a vision for healthier relationships (dysfunction can feel “normal” and change can feel ”unimaginable”)
+• develop a vision - a new story - for healthier relationships (dysfunction can feel “normal” and change can feel ”unimaginable”)

 • understand and use the neuroscience of influence and change